Runaway (Ed Sheeran song): Background

 "Runaway" is the ninth track as well as the second and final track from the album that is produced by Pharrell Williams (the other being "Sing").
 Described as "finger-clicking", it draws from the same influence, the sound of Justin Timberlake's debut album, that "Sing" does.
 Sheeran intended for the song to feature on a future project with Pharrell, but it was put on the album when he was persuaded to include "Sing".

 Lyrics

-The lyrics of the song describes Sheeran who no longer is able to put up with the problems of his father and decides to run away with the girl to escape the toxic environment he once called home.
+The lyrics of the song describes Sheeran who no longer is able to put up with the problems of his father and decides to run away with a girl to escape the toxic environment he once called home.

 Planning to leave in the early hours of the morning with his packed necessities, he intended to flee to London to pursue his music career - an act he has followed through with at the age of 16.